Being a Designer is More Than Understanding the Rules

 Once your manuscript is finished, fully edited, and ready for typesetting, I will take your file and convert it into the page layout software—usually InDesign.

 Ideally, a manuscript is as clean as possible.
-Other than using italics for text that must be italicized, and bold if your writing style requires that, leave all other formatting to me.
-Don’t worry about fonts, margins, justification, line spacing, or other visual aspects of the book—that is all determined by the layout and design of the book’s interior and will be applied after the manuscript is imported.
+Other than clearly defining the structure (chapters, headers, etc.), and using italics for text that must be italicized and bold, leave all other formatting to me.
+Don’t worry about fonts, page size, margins, justification, line spacing, or other visual aspects of the book—that is all determined by the layout and design of the book’s interior and will be applied after the manuscript is imported.
 Things like double spaces after a period, tabs to indent paragraphs, and any typographic no-nos will all be cleaned up later.
 Don’t waste time worrying about these details.
 Nor do you need to worry about the table of contents, tables of figures, or index.

 If your book contains images—photographs, illustrations, or other elements that break out of the normal flow of the text—I will need to know where these should be placed.
 We’ll develop a convention for identifying suggested placement and captions, typically using square brackets or some other distinctive treatment.